PARTNERS AND COLLABORATORS

-OneWorld Classrooms partners with the following organizations to build global awareness and cross-cultural understanding around the world:
+OneWorld Classrooms has worked with the following organizations to build global awareness and cross-cultural understanding around the world:

 Boston’s oldest, largest and best-known art institution, the MFA houses one of the world’s most comprehensive art collections, featuring collections from six continents.
 OneWorld Classrooms partners with the MFA’s Community and School Programs offices to bring our K-12 Global Art Exchange to Boston area Boys and Girls Clubs, Community Centers and K-12 schools.
 Boston area schools and after school programs may arrange guided, self-guided, Artful Adventures and What Artist Do tours at the MFA in conjunction with the K-12 Global Art Exchange.
 Student art from the program is also available on the MFA’s Educators Online Gallery.